jeziellago/AppCloneDetector/README.md

         AppCloneDetector.create(this)
             .enableKillApp() // kill app on cloning detect .onCloningDetect {
-                // do something on clone detect
+                // do something when clone is detect }.start()
-            }.start()
     }
 }